AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 - https://sh.astrea.cc/inviteplayerlist
 - If you don't trust that link (it's just a shortened link for the following, but still), you can use the raw Discord link: https://discord.com/api/oauth2/authorize?client_id=725483868777611275&permissions=309238025280&scope=applications.commands%20bot

+[^1]: You can enable it, quickly add the bot and link the Realm, then quickly disable the Realm code.
+Not ideal, but there aren't many great alternatives.